SonySemiconductorSolutions/tof-ar-samples-ar/README.md

 # Development environment

 ## Build library
-ToF AR is required for build.
+ToF AR is required in order to build.
-Please download the Toolkit from [the ToF AR Site on Sony Developer World](https://developer.sony.com/develop/tof-ar), and then import and use it.
+Please download the Toolkit from [the ToF AR Site on Sony Developer World](https://developer.sony.com/develop/tof-ar) and import it.
 Please see [Setting up AR Foundation](https://developer.sony.com/develop/tof-ar/development-guides/docs/ToF_AR_User_Manual_en.html#_setting_up_ar_foundation) in the [ToF AR user manual](https://developer.sony.com/develop/tof-ar/development-guides/docs/ToF_AR_User_Manual_en.html) for more information on how to set up AR Foundation.
+If the project is opened before importing, a confirmation message for entering safe mode will appear depending on the settings.
+If safe mode is entered, please import after exiting safe mode from the safe mode menu etc.

 ## Documents